Hugo Larsen

 I am of course both happy and proud when I see other people making an effort to promote Hugo Larsen's name and art.

-But I am definitely not content when I see more or less professional art dealers and others try to prosper from Hugo Larsen's good name and reputation when selling mediocre paintings that have absolutely nothing to do with Hugo Larsen.
+But I am definitely not content when I see more or less professional art dealers and others trying to prosper from Hugo Larsen's good name and reputation when selling mediocre paintings that have absolutely nothing to do with Hugo Larsen.

 November 2008: Yet another false Hugo Larsen painting for sale